 U.S. Government Debt Obligations.
 U.S. Government debt obligations are obligations issued or guaranteed by the U.S. Government, its agencies and instrumentalities, and include bills, notes and bonds issued by the U.S. Treasury, as well as "stripped" or "zero coupon" U.S. Treasury obligations.
 U.S. Government debt obligations may be: (i) supported by the full faith and credit of the U.S. Treasury; (ii) supported by the right of the issuer to borrow from the U.S. Treasury; (iii) supported by the discretionary authority of the U.S. Government to purchase the agency's obligations; or (iv) supported only by the credit of the instrumentality.
 There is a risk that the U.S. Government may choose not to provide financial support to U.S. Government-sponsored agencies or instrumentalities if it is not legally obligated to do so.
 In that case, if the issuer were to default, a Fund or an Underlying ETF holding securities of such issuer might not be able to recover its investment from the U.S. Government.
-For example, while the U.S. Government is not so obligated by law.
-There also is no guarantee that the government would support Federal Home Loan Banks, and other agencies, may involve a risk of non-payment of principal and interest.
+For example, while the U.S. Government has provided financial support to Federal National Mortgage Association ("FNMA") and Federal Home Loan Mortgage Corporation ("FHLMC"), no assurance can be given that the U.S. Government will always do so, since the U.S. Government is not so obligated by law.
+There also is no guarantee that the government would support Federal Home Loan Banks.
+Accordingly, securities of FNMA, FHLMC and Federal Home Loan Banks, and other agencies, may involve a risk of non-payment of principal and interest.
 Any downgrade of the credit rating of the securities issued by the U.S. Government may result in a downgrade of securities issued by its agencies or instrumentalities, including government-sponsored entities.